GUIDE Class Investiture Achievement

 You can find the Pledge and Law in English and Spanish HERE Or try Portuguese, French or German HERE |

-_Red Alert Honor requirements
+Red Alert I Honor requirements

 Health and Science Honors Basic Water Safety Honor requirements Beginners Swimming Honor requirements Nature Study